rootslab/train/Readme.md

 /*
  * apply a fn to every element of the queue, like Array#forEach
  * fn will get 3 args : ( Object element, Number index, Number qsize )
+ * Note : on iteration, the size is fixed to the current queue size,
+ * then it is possible to push other elements to the tail,  these added elements
+ * are not affected by iteration.
  */
 Train#forEach( Function fn [, Object scope ] ) : Train